borisfritz/fritz-web/README.md

 PyCharm/JetBrains tips (optional)

 - WSL interpreter: Add Interpreter > On WSL, pick your distro and Python 3; run bash ./main.sh.
-- Windows interpreter: Use ./run.ps1 or create two run configs (one to run src/main.py, one to run the HTTP server with a working directory set to private).